mlochbaum/BQN/doc/expression.md

 |       | `_c_` |  `G*` | 1-Modifier | Partial application
 |  `F*` | `_c_` |       | 1-Modifier | Partial application

 A function with an asterisk indicates that a subject can also be used.
-Since the role doesn't exist after parting function and subject spellings are indistinguishable in these positions.
+Since the role doesn't exist after parsing, function and subject spellings are indistinguishable in these positions.
 Modifier applications bind more tightly than functions, and associate left-to-right while functions associate right-to-left.